I found this fun lecture by the grandfather of the big-tent intelligent design movement, Berkeley law professor Philip E. Johnson.

 Here’s what he says:

-1) Don’t take the Bible literally, even if the genre is literal.
+1) Don’t take the Bible literally, even if the genre is propositional.

 - all opposition to evolution is based on an ignorant, fundamentalist, literal reading of the Bible

 - Christians need to reinterpret the Bible so that it is basically relaying personal preferences, and not factual information, regardless of the genre intended

 - the Bible really doesn’t communicate anything about the way the world really is

 - the Bible is just meant to suggest certain opinions and experiences which you may find fetching, or not, depending on your feelings and community